Lancin10/Data-Science-with-R/README.md

-# Machine Learning algorithm with R and Caret
+# Machine Learning with R, ggplot2 and Caret